-Not all children with SEN are disabled, and not all disabled children have SEN.
+Not all children with SEND are disabled, and not all disabled children have SEND.

 In school, we follow the guidance in the SEND Code of Practice, to help us make sure we do all that we can to meet the needs of our pupils.

-More information about the way we identify and support our pupils can be found in the SEND+Learning Policy.
+More information about the way we identify and support our pupils can be found in the SEND and Learning Policy.
 This document sets out to help parents and carers to understand what we do and how we do it, as well as the kind of support that we are able to provide.

 Click the links below to find out more: